-Another potential benefit for businesses able to offer remote work to their employees is improved employee retention since remote working possibilities have become a desirable and more common perk.
-There are a number of reasons that people enjoy and appreciate remote work and close to 90 percent of employees report a desire to work partly from home.
+Another potential benefit for businesses able to offer remote work to their employees improves employee retention since remote working possibilities have become a desirable and more common perk.
+There are several reasons that people enjoy and appreciate remote work and close to 90 per cent of employees report a desire to work partly from home.

 One of the biggest reasons that employees are drawn to remote work is the ability to travel and have a variety of cultural experiences while still experiencing the benefits of pursuing a full-time career.

 Remote work can be especially appealing for individuals who may experience ongoing or intermittent medical issues.
 Remote work allows them to conveniently schedule doctor’s appointments and to manage their disability or illness from the solace of their own home.

 While working remotely is appealing for several practical and personal reasons, one of the biggest factors businesses should consider is the type of message they’re sending to their employees by allowing them to work from a place of their choosing.

 Allowing remote work as an employee perk can communicate to your organization that you trust them and that you believe they deserve to have a happy and healthy work-life balance.
 It can also convey that you want them to be able to pursue the hobbies and aspirations they are passionate about outside of work and that they are skilled, competent and independent enough that they do not need to be micromanaged.

 Allowing remote work can be a powerful way for businesses to show that they truly value their employees and believe in the people that they hire.